sohagraha/sohagraha/README.md

         src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif"
         width="28px" alt="hi">, I'm Sohag</h1>

-I'm currently pursuing B.SC(Final Year) in Computer Science Engineering from Daffodil International University.
-I consider myself who is persistent, a quick learner, and loves problem-solving by using simple and scalable solutions.
+I've completed B.SC in CSE from Daffodil International University (DIU) I consider myself who is persistent, a quick learner, and loves problem-solving by using simple and scalable solutions.
 In my everyday life, I try to love reading a book, write different things, helping people, and coding as well.
 I also think about different sorts of people.
 That basically inspires me as a different aspect.

 <h3 align="left">Currently working with:</h3>
 <p>